ISCHEMIC STROKE / ACUTE THERAPY

 - ASPECTS < 7

-- it seems that even in this group of patients there may be a benefit of IVT and there may not be a higher risk of bleeding
+- it seems that even in this group of patients, there may be a benefit of IVT and there may not be an increased risk of bleeding

 - in patients with clinically severe stroke of <4.5 h duration, IVT is recommended